-There are several key considerations that may inform this selection.
+There are several key considerations that may inform Council deliberations on the subdistricts.

 - No net reduction in development capacity-Under SB 330, the City is prohibited from reducing overall development capacity through this action.
-For example, the City cannot select only R3-A or only R3-A and R3-B because those sub-districts are less dense than significant portions of the existing R3 Zoning District.
-However, if the City significantly upzones one area, density could be reduced in another area. - Recommendation for limiting density increases-If the EPC rejects Goal 5 above and is not interested in General Plan density increases, they should select R3-A, R3-B, and R3-C as those are the densities closest to what is allowed today. - Recommendation for phasing-If the EPC wishes to phase the project, as described in the previous section, any zoning districts selected that are higher than R3-C would be developed during Phase 2. - Incorporating R4-If R3-D2 is selected, it would be roughly equivalent to the existing R4 Zoning District.
-At a later date, Council could choose to incorporate the R4 Zoning District in the project, or leave it as an alternative zone that applicants could request through the Gatekeeper process.
+For example, the City cannot select only R3-A or only R3-A and R3-B because those subdistricts are less dense than significant portions of the existing R3 Zoning District.
+However, if the City significantly upzones one area, density could be reduced in another area. - Recommendation for limiting density increases-If the City Council rejects Goal 5 above and is not interested in General Plan density increases, it should support only R3-A, R3-B, and R3-C as those are the densities closest to what is allowed today.

-- Option to go higher-The EPC could recommend density increases above R3-D2 (for example, similar to East Whisman or North Bayshore). - Height overlay areas-The existing one- and two-story overlay areas5 may only be consistent with R3-A, no matter what General Plan designation currently applies.
-In other words, it may not be possible to craft a zoning district that can accommodate densities above ~15 to 25 dwelling units per acre within a one- or two-story volume.
-Therefore, if the EPC/City Council wishes to maintain or limit the change in these overlay areas, the City would need to identify areas to upzone to balance this downzoning under SB 330. - Existing R3-D Zone-The existing R3-D (not to be confused with the proposed R3-D1 or R3-D2 Zoning District, or the previously proposed R3-D Zoning District) currently applies to five in the Del Medio parcels Avenue/Fayette Drive area (see Figure 3).
+- Recommendation for phasing-If the City Council wishes to phase the project, as described in the previous section, any zoning districts supported that are higher than R3-C would be developed during Phase 2. - Incorporating R4-If R3-D2 is selected, it would be roughly equivalent to the existing R4 Zoning District.
+At a later date, Council could choose to incorporate the R4 Zoning District in the project or leave it as an alternative zone that applicants could request through the Gatekeeper process. - Option to go higher-The City Council could direct staff to include density increases above R3-D2 (for example, similar to East Whisman or North Bayshore). - Height overlay areas-The existing one- and two-story overlay areas in R3 may only be consistent with R3-A, no matter what General Plan designation currently applies (this project would not affect overlay areas in R1).
+In other words, it may not be possible to craft a zoning district that can accommodate densities above ~15 to 25 DU/ac within a one- or two-story volume.
+Therefore, if the City Council wishes to maintain or limit the change in these overlay areas, the City would need to identify areas to upzone to balance this downzoning under SB 330.
+It may not be possible to complete this task in Phase 1 or without more extensive increases in density elsewhere.
+If the City Council is interested in Goal 5 to increase densities, staff can bring alternatives that address height overlay areas. - Existing R3-D Zone-The existing R3-D (not to be confused with the proposed R3-D1 or R3-D2 Zoning District or the previously proposed R3-D Zoning District) currently applies to five parcels in the Del Medio Avenue/Fayette Drive area (see Figure 3).
 Four of these parcels may be appropriate for the existing R4 Zoning District, but one is likely too small to develop under the R4 standards.
 If R3-D2 is not selected, then R4 would not be incorporated into the project, and this area would need to be rezoned to R4.
-Staff would identify options for the remaining parcel at a later date (which may include upzoning another small area).
+Staff will identify options for the remaining parcel at a later date (which may be offset by R2 upzoning if Council does not want to upzone any other areas).